ropensci/allodb/README.md

 woody species identified at 24 large [ForestGEO forest dynamic plots](https://forestgeo.si.edu/) representing all major extratropical forest types.
-A total of 570 parsed allometric equations to estimate individual tree biomass were retrieved, checked, and combined using a weighting function designed to ensure optimal equation selection over the full tree size range with smooth transitions across equations.
+A total of 570 parsed allometric equations to estimate individual tree *dry* biomass were retrieved, checked, and combined using a weighting function designed to ensure optimal equation selection over the full tree size range with smooth transitions across equations.
 The equation dataset used can be customized with built-in functions that subset the original dataset and add new equations.

-The package provides functions to estimate tree biomass based on user-provided census data (tree diameter, taxonomic identification, and plot coordinates).
+The package provides functions to estimate tree biomass (dry) based on user-provided census data (tree diameter, taxonomic identification, and plot coordinates).
 New allometric equations are calibrated for each species and location by resampling the original equations; equations